marcin-chwedczuk/_blog/_posts/2019-09-19-ultimate-guide-to-scalas-match-expression.md

-`match` expression, in opposite to Java's `switch` is not limited to strings, Enums and numeric types, but can also match booleans, floating point numbers (although this makes little sense) and `null`.
+`match` expression, in opposite to Java's `switch` is not limited to strings, Enums and numeric types, but can also match booleans, floating point numbers (although this isn't a good idea) `null` literal.
 We can also mix multiple types in a single `match`
 expression:
 {% highlight scala %}
 val x: Any = 3.1415